Pablo Felgueres

 I want an effortless way to revisit reads, search, and find evidence in favor or against ideas.
 There’s so much friction on Kindle that this space seems very unexplored.

-Property on autopilot
+Private property on autopilot

 Here’s a short thesis on using AI agents to put rental property on autopilot.